Zhelev92/qa-inflation-dashboard/docs/test-cases.md

 4. Click on "Show as a table" button

 Expected Result:
-User us led on a new page - table view of the pie chart
+User is led on a new page - table view of the pie chart

 TC04:
 "Verify table data matches top indicators after selection"